Underneath the surface of narcissistic abuse with Nicole Kranz

 Nicole's was the emotional neglect.
 This feeling of abandonment she felt from her mother will be described in depth through intimate confessions of Mrs Berkovitch with her daughter.

-In Bullshit, she opens about the lack of an intimate relation with the father.
+In Bullshit, she opens about the lack of an intimate relationship with the father.
 Something that they have both overcome in the last years after her mother's death.

 Could you tell me more about the relationship you had with your mother?